 Yes to four or five: low-code is worth serious evaluation.
 Yes to three: do more scoping before you commit.
 No to three or more: budget for traditional development, or a hybrid setup where developers handle the core and low-code manages peripheral tooling.

-For most Smart Admins — WordPress site owners, small business operators, or solo ops managers — answers tend to cluster toward four or five yeses.
+For most business owners and Smart Admins — WordPress site owners, small business operators, or solo ops managers — answers tend to cluster toward four or five yeses.
+Low-code exists to give business owners the ability to build and maintain practical business software without depending on a development team for every change.
 That’s the sweet spot in practice.

 On the easiest-to-use low-code development platforms in 2026: Glide has the lowest learning curve for data-driven apps (build directly from a Google Sheet; skip the database setup).
 Bubble is more capable but takes two to four weeks to get comfortable with.
 FlutterFlow is the best path to mobile apps without prior dev experience.
 For a full platform comparison, SmartPHP’s breakdown of Bubble vs FlutterFlow vs Glide covers each platform’s edge cases and limits in depth.